 - What brand you ask – I prefer Lodge as they are affordable and very well made.
 Lodge has been in the business since 1896 so I think they know a thing or two about Dutch Ovens.
 Stay away from the less expensive options that are too thin and don’t cook evenly.

 - Don’t forget the Lid Lifter it’s a must-have accessory.
 Trust me it’s a pain without one.

 So now that you have your new oven we need to get it all seasoned up.
 Seasoning is that magic part that bakes in the oils so that it will be easy to clean and last a lifetime.
 Here are the steps

 - First you will need to wash the pot and lid with soap and warm water.
 Be sure to wash everything including the outside.
 This gets rid of all the wax and oils that are on it from the factory.
 This is the only time you will use soap on your Dutch Oven.
 Thoroughly dry before going to the next step.

-- Apply vegetable oil over the entire pot, lid and outside of Dutch Oven.
+- Apply vegetable oil over the entire pot and lid

 - Place upside down on a cookie sheet and bake at 350 for 30 minutes.
 I recommend doing this twice with a new oven.
 Once complete, turn off oven and let it cool.